TohurTV/llama.cpp-qt/README.md

 ## Build

-To build and run the LLama.cpp-QT Wrapper, follow these steps:
+To build and run the LLama.cpp-qt Wrapper, follow these steps:

 1. Clone this repository to your local machine:
    ```sh